IgorKowalczyk/majo.exe/readme.md

 2. Run `npm install`,
 3. Grab a token and client secret on [Discord's developer portal](https://discord.com/developers/applications),
 4. Fill `config.json` and `dashboard.json` with your variables (`dashboard.json` is the config file for Web Dashboard, ignore this file if you not use Majo Dashboard),
 5. Create a `.env` file and add a `TOKEN` environmental variable whose value is the token above.
-(Do not remember!
+(Remember!
 The `TOKEN` value is Super-Secret)
-6. In `.env` Set `PREFIX` - this is your bot prefix, a `SECRET` - this is your client secret variabble (Used for web-dashboard), a Google Trakcing ID (For Website analytics) - `UA=TRACKING-ID` if you don't have to use analytics just delete the settings value and add a `DASHBOARD=[true/false]` value - if `true` the bot will be hosted with web dasboard, if `false` the bot will be hosted without web dashboard (The `.env` file was private).
+6. In `.env` Set `PREFIX` - this is your bot prefix, a `YOUTUBE` - This is your Youtube API Key (Used for music), a `GENIUS_KEY` - Genius Lyrics API Key (Used for music and lyrics) a `SECRET` - this is your client secret variabble (Used for web-dashboard, Remember!
+The `SECRET` value is Super-Secret), a Google Trakcing ID (For Website analytics) - `UA=TRACKING-ID` if you don't have to use analytics just delete the settings value and add a `DASHBOARD=[true/false]` value - if `true` the bot will be hosted with web dasboard, if `false` the bot will be hosted without web dashboard (The `.env` file was private).
 7. Run `node index.js`
 > NOTE: See the example `.env` file below!
 ## Example `.env` file